Arronk/My-Coding-Journey/LogR2.md

 give pset4 a solid crack to get it compeleted.
 After much frustration I got it to work.
 The solution seems so simple after the fact!

+## Day 25: 12.08.2018

+### Progress: Started the final C pset5 - Hard Mode

+This final C pset looks rather difficult but based on my readings since I started programming I think it is very important I slow down take my time with this one regardless of how much I am itching to move away from C. I plan on first building linked lists, hash tables and tries in a very simple form outside of the pset to get an understanding of how it works then try implement each into the solving the problem.